Jealousy in Open Relationships: The Alarm Bell, Not the Arsonist

 Reassurance: “I still matter to you.”

-If you only treat jealousy as a problem, you miss the message.
-Jealousy is often a poorly-worded request.
+If you only treat jealousy as “the problem,” you can miss the point: jealousy is often a poorly-worded request—an emotion trying (clumsily) to ask for reassurance, clarity, repair, protection, connection, or stability.
+OUP Academic+1

 “Is This Jealousy a Red Flag… or a Real Boundary Issue?”

 This is crucial in open relationships: not all jealousy is irrational.
-Sometimes jealousy is the smoke from an actual fire.
+Sometimes jealousy is responsive—the emotional “smoke” that shows up when there are real cues of threat to security or trust.

-Jealousy tends to persist when the issue is external instability like:
+Jealousy tends to persist—and sometimes escalates—when the driver is external instability, such as:

-If your needs for respect, honesty, and care aren’t being met, jealousy may be doing its job correctly.
+So if your needs for respect, honesty, and care aren’t being met, jealousy may be doing its job correctly: not “you’re too much,” but “something here isn’t stable or aligned.”
+Greater Good+1

 How to Work With Jealousy Without Making It Everyone’s Full-Time Job